awapi/oauth2_proxy/CONTRIBUTING.md

 To develop on this project, please fork the repo and clone into your `$GOPATH`.

+NOTE: The scripts used in this repo haven't written or tested for Windows OS.

 Dependencies are **not** checked in so please download those separately.
 Download the dependencies using [`dep`](https://github.com/golang/dep).